techsailor/WebsiteOne/doc-review/git-2-feature-branch.md

 branch.
 So you will want to Create a feature branch from the current latest development state.

-####Make your develop branch up-to-date with upstream develop.
+####But first bring your develop branch up-to-date with upstream develop.

-Fetch upstream changes.
+Fetch the upstream changes.

 {% highlight bash %}
    $ git fetch upstream develop